 From here the prime meridian enters the large region of Nouvelle-Aquitaine and cities like Poitiers, Angoulême, Pau and the far southern French city of Lourdes.
 This region is vast and largely sparse by French standards.

-The northern part of Nouvelle-Aquitaine there are many old villages and communes including Parthenay, a fortified town sit upon a rocky outcrop around two rivers.
+At the northern part of Nouvelle-Aquitaine there are many old villages and communes including Parthenay, a fortified town sit upon a rocky outcrop around two rivers.

-In the middle of the region around Angoulême there is the Château de Bourdeilles, a castle that can be dated as far back as the 14th century.
+In the middle of the region, around Angoulême, there is the Château de Bourdeilles, a castle that can be dated as far back as the 14th century.
 And just further south there is the town of Aubeterre-sur-Dronne, said to be one of the most beautiful villages in France.
 The town sits on a rocky promontory and contains many scenic viewpoints as well the Monolithic Church of Saint-Jean of Aubeterre.
 Most of this region is open farmland and a few forests.

 In southern Nouvelle-Aquitaine, there is the Pic du Midi d’Ossau, a distinctive mountain that can be seen as far as 55 km away and is the symbol of the Pyrénées.
 Before the mountains are the hilly regions or the ‘gaves.’
 The area is dominated by little mountain towns and the Pyrénées mountain range to the south.
 The prime meridian finally exits France near the Glacier de l’Épaule in the Pyrénées.